radityapujamurti/radityapujamurti.github.io/_posts/2021-11-19-how-creating-programming-tutorial-videos-on-youtube-motivates-me-to-learn-more.md

 title: How Creating Programming Tutorial Videos on YouTube Makes Me A Better Programmer
 tags: others
 cover:
 excerpt: During semester holiday, I learned how to make programming tutorial videos.
-Now I appreciate those who can make engaging tutorial videos.
+Initially it was intended as a free channel to share my knowledge but turns out it is a great source of motivation for me to keep learning.
 ---

 Let’s get straight to the points!